Richard Sherman, Earl Thomas, Kam Chancellor back at Seahawks’ facility Monday

 Seahawks’ veterans Richard Sherman, Earl Thomas and Kam Chancellor were back at the team’s facility taking part in the offseason program after sitting out last week, Seattle general manager John Schneider said during a press conference Monday to preview the NFL Draft.

-Sherman’s absence seemed particularly noteworthy since he has been the subject of trade talks for more than a month now.
-The team is in the second week of what is a voluntary program, with the first two weeks centered on conditioning and rehab.
+Sherman’s absence was particularly noteworthy since he has been the subject of trade talks for more than a month now.
+The team is in the second week of what is a voluntary program, with the first two weeks centered on conditioning and rehab — players are not fined for not attending but most typically do and Sherman has in the past.

-Schneider reiterated that the team will continue to listen to offers for Sherman but implied that the team doesn’t expect anything to happen.
+Schneider, though, also reiterated that the team will continue to listen to offers for Sherman while implying that the team doesn’t expect anything to happen.
+Or, pretty much what he has been saying for a while now — it’s certainly eye-catching that the team refuses to say the door is completely closed on a possible trade of Sherman.

-“Right now we have kind of moved past it,” he said.
-“And if somebody calls and goes crazy with something then we’ll discuss it again.
-But at this point, I don’t mean go crazy but give you like compensation where it’s something that you really, truly have to think about it and consider it we would have to consider it.
-And we would consider it because of, it’s like I said, it’s been a mutual thing, it’s okay.
-And we’ve feel like it would be, it would clear cap room, we would be able to get younger.
-But that’s the only reason we would do it.
-I mean the guy is one of the top cornerbacks in the league.
-You don’t just give him away, you know?’’
+But with the NFL Draft Thursday-Saturday quickly approaching, the reality also is that the prospect of a Sherman trade grows dimmer by the moment — if a trade were to happen, however unlikely the possibility may be, it would almost certainly occur by the draft.

 Most Read Stories